BalasaitejaG/Resume_enhancer/README.md

 If you encounter issues with PDF text extraction:

-1. Make sure the Python backend server is running
+1. Make sure the Python backend server is running.
+Check by opening http://localhost:5000/api/health
-2. Check that your PDF is not password-protected
+2. Check that your PDF is not password-protected or contains security restrictions
 3. Ensure the PDF file is valid and not corrupted
+4. For scanned PDFs, they may not contain extractable text - try using an OCR tool first
-4. Try restarting both the frontend and backend servers
+5. Try restarting both the frontend and backend servers
+6. Check the Python backend logs for detailed error messages
+7. As a workaround, you can always manually paste your resume text

 ## Technologies Used